JerichoJones/Old-STAK-Support-Guide/README.md

 _**Please provide as much as possible information to reproduce the issue.
 Delete sections that do not apply to you.**_

 ---

-# Basic information
+# Issue with the execution of STAK
 - Type of the CPU.
 Running stock clocks/voltages?
 If not, provide settings.

 - Type of the GPU (if you try to miner with the GPU).
 Running stock clocks/voltages?
 If not, provide settings.

 - Amount of RAM memory.
 Running stock clocks/voltages?
 If not, provide settings.

----
-# Issue with the execution of STAK
 - Did you compile the miner yourself or are you running the release?

  - Run